ohscar/rmalloc/doc/paper/jeff.rst

 ``handle_t`` is an opaque type.
 To get the actual memory pointed to at by the handle, call `lock()` to obtain a regular pointer to memory.
 During the time a block pointed out by a handle is locked, the compact operation is not allowed to move it.
 If it could be moved, the pointer obtained by the client code would no longer be invalid.
 This also puts certain limitations on the compactor, since it needs to deal with possibly locked blocks.
-More on `compact()` later.
 This forces client code needs to be adapted to this allocator, such that memory is always appropriately locked/unlocked as needd.
+The compacting operation is discussed in more detail in section :ref:`rmcompact`.

 Implementation
 ==============